 The webcam's video quality is okay.
 The image has some fine details and good color reproduction, but there's an unnatural hue.
 Speech sounds decently clear over the microphone, with very little background noise.
 There isn't a physical privacy cover; however, there's a button to disable the camera at the software level.

-The ASUS VivoBook has a decent port selection.
+The port selection is decent.
 The USB-A port on the right side supports USB 3.2 Gen 1 data transfer speed (up to 5Gbps), but the two on the left are only USB 2.0 ports (up to 480Mbps).
 The USB-C only supports data at USB 3.2 Gen 1 speed, so you can't use it to charge the laptop or output a video signal to an external display.
 The HDMI port's maximum output resolution is 4K @ 30Hz.

-The ASUS VivoBook 15's wireless adapter is an Intel Wi-Fi 6 AX201.
+The wireless adapter is an Intel Wi-Fi 6 AX201.
 Some models only support Wi-Fi 5 and Bluetooth 4.1; however, it's unclear which wireless adapter those models use.
 Bluetooth 5.2 has many improvements over Bluetooth 4.1, like speed, bandwidth, range, and efficiency.

 All the GPU options can handle simple, everyday tasks like web browsing and video playback.
 The Core i5 and i7's Iris Xe Graphics and the dedicated NVIDIA GPUs perform fairly similarly, though the NVIDIA GPUs are slightly better in VRAM-heavy applications.
 Aside from the Core i3s' integrated graphics, they can all handle some light gaming, but you'll have to play at low settings in most titles to get smooth gameplay.

-You can configure the ASUS VivoBook 15 with a PCIe NVMe SSD only or a combination of an NVMe SSD and a 1TB 2.5 inch 5400RPM physical hard drive.
+You can configure this laptop with a PCIe NVMe SSD only or a combination of an NVMe SSD and a 1TB 2.5 inch 5400RPM physical hard drive.
 If you get a model with an SSD only, you have three choices: 256GB, 512GB, or 1TB.
 The 2.5 inch hard drive is only available in combination with a 128GB or 256GB PCIe NVMe SSD.

 The ASUS VivoBook with an Intel Core i7-1165G7 has a great score in Geekbench 5.
 Its single-thread performance is outstanding, among the best for x86 CPUs of its generation.
 Its multi-thread performance is good, but there are many CPUs on the market with more cores and threads that perform better.
 As for its GPU compute performance, the NVIDIA GeForce MX350 is inadequate.